In their own words: A 4th grade immigrant student in The Bronx tells us about her latest project to move on to the next grade.

 Breaking the language barriers

-Making her way from the tropics of the DR to New York’s cold concrete jungle, this is the story of Arlette Espaillat, a Dominican girl who has to deal head-on with New York’s complex education system.
+Making her way from the tropics of the Dominican Republic to New York’s cold concrete jungle, this is the story of Arlette Espaillat, an 8-year-old girl who has to deal head-on with New York’s complex education system.

 A Hispanic to head the country's largest higher education system